ruicliu/botframework-telephony/ProcessSpeechInBotCode.md

   var spokenEquivalent = displayText;

-  // first paramter of MessageFactory.Text is what should be displayed in messaging
+  // first parameter of MessageFactory.Text is what should be displayed in messaging
   //   channels like Skype, Facebook Messenger, Web Chat, etc
   // second paramter of MessageFactory.Text is the equivalent message that should be
   //   read aloud with speech-only scenario, such as an IVR